Soviet Navy: Submarines

 The Soviet Navy possessed numerous purpose-built guided missile submarines, such as the Oscar-class submarine, as well as many ballistic missile and attack submarines; their Typhoon class are the world's largest submarines.
 While Western navies assumed that the Soviet attack submarine force was designed for interception of NATO convoys, the Soviet leadership never prepared their submarines for such a mission.
-The force also targeted American aircraft carrier battle groups.

 Over the years Soviet submarines suffered a number of accidents, most notably on several nuclear boats.
 The most famous incidents include the Yankee-class submarine K-219, and the Mike-class submarine Komsomolets, both lost to fire, and the far more menacing nuclear reactor leak on the Hotel-class submarine K-19, narrowly averted by her captain.
 Inadequate nuclear safety, poor damage control, and quality-control issues during construction (particularly on the earlier submarines) were typical causes of accidents.
 On several occasions there were alleged collisions with American submarines.
 None of these, however, has been confirmed officially by the U.S. Navy.
 On 28 August 1976, K-22 (Echo II) collided with frigate USS Voge in the Mediterranean Sea.

+At the height of the 1962 Cuban Missile Crisis, the Foxtrot-class submarine B-59 was involved in a nuclear close call.
+Sent to the Sargasso Sea to support the Soviet nuclear arsenal buildup on Cuba it came under pursuit from blockading units of the US Navy, which dropped signalling depth charges.
+Out of contact with Moscow for days, and with struggling life support conditions, Captain Valentin Savitsky suspected a US-Soviet war had begun, and ordered preparations to fire the submarine's single T-5 nuclear torpedo.
+Requiring agreement of the three officers, detachment chief of staff Vasily Arkhipov alone prevented the nuclear launch order, and the submarine surfaced and returned to the USSR as the crisis abated.
+The event was publicly revealed at the 40th anniversary Cuban Missile Crisis Havana Conference in 2002.